EllaGab/stim_TMR_MSL/README.md

 ## GUI

-Use the "Quit" button to close menus.
+Use the `Quit` button to close menus.
 This will ensure proper saving of the data and releasing computational resources (e.g., memory, processing, etc.)

-Press 'Escape' to interrupt the session.
+Press `Escape` to interrupt the session.

-Press '5' to start the task.
+Press `5` to start the task.
 This is the TTL key that is expected from the scanner to start the scanning session.

 If STIM crashed or was interrupted unexpectedly, the keyboard input to Matlab may be disabled.
-To enable it, press CTRL+C. It is the same as ListenChar(0).
+To enable it, press `CTRL+C`.
+It is the same as ListenChar(0).

 When using additional equipment, such as keypad or a second screen, connect everything before statring the matlab.
 Otherwise, the equipment will not be correctly recognized.